electricimp/AzureIoTHub/README.md

 #### getBody()

 Use this method to retrieve an event’s message content.
-Messages that have been created locally will be of the same type as they were when created, but messages from *AzureIoTHubDelivery* objects are blobs.
+Messages that have been created locally will be of the same type as they were when created, but messages from *AzureIoTHub.Delivery* objects are blobs.

 ```squirrel
 local body = message1.getBody();